kkuchta/kkuchta.github.com/projects/index.markdown

 This was intended to be a competitor to Linkedin that was focused on "Shit I Built".
 It addressed the problem that although I have a bunch of friends, I can't really vouch for many of them as good programmers/designers/marketers/whatever, as I just haven't worked with them.
 This was meant to be an 'anti-social network' where the key link was not friendship or acquaintance, but shared projects.

 Rayne (our internal name) died on the vine as we became less convinced that we had the interest to make it happen.
 We built a minimum product, but the 'viable' part was not really there: an idea that simple really needed a lot more polish than we had the time to give it (and we weren't nearly confident enough about the idea to go full-time on it).
-The remnants of it can be found at [http://shitibuilt.com/](http://shitibuilt.com/) or directly on [heroku](http://quiet-rain-7455.herokuapp.com/), although that link will probably die eventually.
 <hr>

 ## [Ubimenu.com](http://www.ubimenu.com/)